MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 #### Web-related advantages

 Finally, PWAs can run in web browsers, just like websites.
+Running like websites provide PWAs with advantages such as:

 *  PWAs can be indexed by search engines.
 *  PWAs can be shared and launched from a standard web link.
-*  PWAs are safe for users by using secure HTTPS endpoints and other user safeguards.
+*  PWAs are safe for users because they use secure HTTPS endpoints and other user safeguards.
 *  PWAs adapt to the the user's screen size or orientation, and input method.
 *  PWAs can use advanced web APIs such as WebBluetooth, WebUSB, WebPayment, WebAuthn, or WebAssembly.